Al & Cu FOIL THERMAL STRAPS (CuFS®)

 Gold Plated Copper Foil Thermal Strap

-Generally, thermal straps made with copper cables offer the best overall flexibility-to-thermal-conductivity ratio, and the lowest cost of any metallic strap configuration (to learn more about which strap configuration best meets your needs, visit our Thermal Straps page).
+Generally, thermal straps made with copper cables offer the best combination of durability, flexibility, thermal performance and low cost.
+This is because metallic foil straps are stiff, expensive, and need to be manufactured into longer, heavier, and less efficient installation configurations with 180 degree bends or S-shapes to allow for flexibility/deflection on the lateral axis (to learn more about which strap configuration best meets your needs, visit our Thermal Straps page).

 Cu_Foil_Strap_2-resized-600

 Pictured (Top Right): LAB GRADE Gold Plated Copper Foil Thermal Strap (November 2018).
-Pictured (Left): Custom Foil Thermal Strap (July 2013).
+Pictured (Left): Custom, Low Profile, Foil Thermal Strap (July 2013).

 TAI now offers 6 standard models, and our full line of 24 standard models (and the new CuFS™ Catalog).
 TAI provides our newest copper thermal strap products in 3 fixed widths, with multiple thickness, installation configuration/design options, and with many of our popular end fitting designs.
 Just like our cabling/rope straps, these straps can be manufactured and shipped more quickly than custom straps (4 - 6 weeks on average).